 Lights.
 Both front and rear.
 Typically the rear light is a ‘stand light’ which just means that it stays on for about 10 minutes after you stop.
 Some front lights are also stand lights.
 Note that most European countries do not allow blinking lights as these have been shown to distract drivers more than make them aware.
 (Also, check out the super strong spokes in the picture above).

-Dynamo Batteries and LED lights have come a long way, but still require charging and replacing.
+Dynamo Batteries have come a long way, but still require charging and replacing.
 A dynamo in the front hub (or a bottle dynamo on the front tire) powers both the front and rear lights.
 Your lights always work.
 You never have to worry if you forgot to charge them.

 Reflectors.
 Bikes in European and most Asian countries are required to have front and rear reflectors, side-wall reflectors on the tires, and reflectors on the pedals.
 This combination is believed to work better than blinking lights since drivers immediately recognize them as being a bicycle from any angle.
 This combination also provides others with a good indication of what direction a rider is heading and if they are turning.